The sun is out!

 2 T. fresh chamomile flowers or 1 T. dried chamomile

 2 T. aloe vera gel

 Make a strong infusion of the chamomile in the spring water (or brew up tea from tea bags).
 Strain off any solids.
 Mix together tea, juice and gel.
 To apply, saturate a soft cloth and run gently over your skin.
 Store in the refrigerator and use as desired.

 Mint, lemon balm, lavender, chamomile, hibiscus, rosemary and roses are all very helpful for soothing burned and tired skin.
 Add a few of your favorites to a cool bath.
 All of these herbs make wonderful and refreshing teas, as well.
 But brew your baths and teas separately, though.

 Treat Summer Heat

 What western medicine calls heat stroke, the Chinese medicine practitioner calls extreme Summer Heat invasion.
 Summer heat, one of the 6 Exterior invasions occurs most often in the summer.
 However, it can invade in any season if the temperature is unseasonably hot, or you travel to an exceptionally hot environment.
 Summer heat presents with fever and chills, thirst or lack of thirst, vomiting, diarrhea or constipation.
 These symptoms range on a spectrum from mild to extreme.
 The tongue will be red and dry or puffy and swollen.
 It’s a pattern of dichotomy and can be tricky to treat.
 We cool and regulate, without overly chilling the body or generating more heat.
-Cooling foods like melon, water, cucumbers, some vinegars, will be used to nourish Yin.
+Cooling foods like melon, water, cucumbers, some vinegar, will be used to nourish Yin.
 Internal herbal formulas are very helpful here.
 If you are prone to summer heat, you might want to give us a call and get in and stock your formula shelves up.